harmlessman/LOLCard/README.md

 * The business card is provided as an image file (of course, you can save it in your own gallery)

+# How To Use

+1. Click the plus icon in the lower right corner

+2. Please follow the instructions on the screen
+   There are four stages.
+* input username
+* select position
+* select background
+* selcet text, box color

+3. Click the Home icon to return to the initial screen, or click the Camera icon to add the completed card to the gallery.